burlachenkok/burlachenkok.github.io/_posts/2024-09-14-Unlocking-FedNL-at-Virtual-Radio.md

 Our work addresses these challenges as follows:

-* A) We reduced the wall-clock time by a factor of 1,000 for single-node simulations.
+* A) We reduced the wall-clock time by a factor of 1,000 for single-node simulations on the same hardware and on the same configuration.
 * B) The implementation does not rely on third-party computation or data-processing frameworks.
 * C) We developed two practical compressors: one is Problem Adaptive and the other is CPU Cache-aware.
 * D) Finally, FedNL outperforms existing solutions in both single-node and multi-node settings: